Mokhi and Matara: Story

 An enterprising woman, Natar, had established a brewery and opened a tavern for care-free folks at the site of "Konkar" village in the present day Gadap town of Karachi.
 Her daughter Mokhi, a thoughtful and courteous girl, served as barmaid.
 The fame of the tavern and the name of Mokhi travelled far and wide and wine-bibbers, tipplers and revelers began to frequent the place.
 But, one day the Mataras, real devotees of Bacchus, came.
 They were eight adventurous young men, two each from the Samma, Soomra, Channa and Chauhan clans.
-They had come all the way from their distant quarters to drink the verities of mandh (wine) at this famous tavern.
+They had come all the way from their distant quarters to drink the varieties of mandh (wine) at this famous tavern.
 They enjoyed their drinks and decided to visit the place again.
 After six months, they came again and enjoyed the experience so much that they now determined to take this long journey to the tavern every six months.
 Mokhi served them whenever they came and each time they left satiated.

 Once, as they arrived, it so happened that no old wine was left to be served to them.
 Mokhi was much perturbed, but remembered an old wine jar long abandoned in the corner, and she hastened to it.
 The jar was full to the brim, but a cobra seemed to have fallen into it a long time ago; its flesh was dissolved and only the skeleton was left.
 "To serve or not?" mused Mokhi.
 Obviously, the wine had the venom of the cobra in it, though it was very colourful and had fermented a long time.
 So instead of disappointing her fond customers, she decided to serve them this wine, apologising at the same time that since no other wine was available, she had no choice but to offer them an old wine jar.
 They welcomed the offer, took sips and enjoyed the taste immensely.
 They asked for more of it and drank cup after cup.
 "Never did we taste such a wine," they said admiringly.
 They were heavily intoxicated, and left the tavern enjoying the superb quality of the wine and praising this great act of Mokhi.